M4NU5/Personal_Website/content/blog/DRAFTS/READY/is-agile-all-that/index.md

 Now in the 14 hours you have this week finding a 2~4-hour window sounds easy.
 BUT if you have 1 meeting in the middle any chance of a deep work session being locked in tends toward zero.
 This leaves maybe at best 2 focused sessions in the week.
 That is 8 hours out of 40 hours, just a 20% efficiency.
 Now this is not to say 100% is the goal but it sure as fuck is not 20!

 We then stand here and wonder why sandbagging, where engineers overestimate the time a task will take, is a thing.
 Yes there are other factors like unknown complexity but I believe busy work is also a factor.

+At the beginning of this post I outlined the 4 core tenants of the agile manifesto.
+I would argue that SAFe Agile goes against every principle that the agile manifesto sets out.
+- Processes over people.
+Hell even if you engage people they will point to the process and say sorry we can do that in the next planned increment in 2 months.
+- Comprehensive documentation over working software, because you fucking bet your ass that all those meetings and processes shall be documented!
+- Following a plan over responding to change because it can always be done next planned increment.
+- Contract negotiation over customer collaboration...
+I cant think of anything whitty

 ## Think logically